hanakysela/Polar/README.md

   - pausing vs time stamp
   - during winter time, 6:30 workout starts at 5:30, in summer 10 am workout starts at 8am when reading from tcx
   - run statistics and charts on _merge.csv files
-  - function to plot files (if SWIMMING, only show small chart, if HIKING, show elevation, map, ...) but this information is stored elsewhere (info file)
+  - function to plot files (if SWIMMING, only show small chart, if HIKING, show elevation, map, ...) but this information is stored elsewhere (info file) - not anymore :) Feb2016
   - Shiny (chose file and analysis + charts come up) 2nd tab

 - multiple files